Cognigy/Documentation/docs/en/docs/insights/cognigy-insights.md

 <div class="divider"></div>

-???+ success "Insights product introduction"
+!!! tip "Insights product introduction"
     **To advance your understanding you can see our live presentation of Cognigy Insights here:**

     - [Insights product introduction / German](https://youtu.be/kCkUrHM9dQo)